wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 ### Visuals

-You might want to use a combination of visuals in your report, such as cards, charts, tables, slicers and so on.
+You might want to use a combination of visuals in your report, such as cards, charts, tables, slicers, and so on.
 It is important to use the right number of visuals on a page, and then size and position those visuals in the best way.

 #### Number of visuals

 Consider the number of visuals (including slicers) that you want to use on each report page.
-More visuals might have the opposite effect to what you are trying to achieve -- your report might look too busy, and users might feel overwhelmed and not know where to look.
-Also, visuals are a key factor in the performance of your report -- they contribute to performance issues.
-The less visuals you use, the better performance you'll get.
+More visuals might have the opposite effect to what you are trying to achieve, your report might look too busy, and users might feel overwhelmed and not know where to look.
+Also, visuals are a key factor in the performance of your report, they contribute to performance issues.
+The fewer visuals you use, the better performance you'll get.

 It's best to limit the number of visuals you use on a page.
-Examine each visual and ask yourself if it is really necessary.
-If a visual does not add any value to the end-user, you should not use it in your report.
+Examine each visual and ask yourself if it is necessary.
+If a visual does not add any value to the end user, you should not use it in your report.

 Rather than using multiple visuals, you can provide information in other ways, such as drill through pages and report page tooltips.
 You'll learn more about these in subsequent units in this module.